w3c/wcag-act-rules/content/rules/ucwvc8/proposed.md

 ```

 #### Inapplicable Example 3

+<a class="example-link" title="Inapplicable Example 3" href="/content-assets/wcag-act-rules/testcases/ucwvc8/dbc6a8459d78e618aab31e7051b4ce69b59c7f2f.html">Open in a new tab</a>

 This page has an undefined [default language][default page language] because it has no [document title][] and all its content is wrapped in an element with a `lang` attribute.